 (b) Drought avoidance - ability to maintain high water potential

-(c) Drought tolerance - ability to survive, grow, and produce seed.
+(c) Drought tolerance - the ability to survive, grow, and produce seed.

 Of these three adaptive mechanisms, only drought tolerance allows the plant to grow and produce seeds efficiently.
 Drought tolerance is defined as the plant's tolerance to minimum moisture content in the cytoplasm at a water content of ~23% or ~0.3 g of fresh or dry tissue.
-Mechanisms of drought tolerance include cellular adaptations, physiological acclimation, and morphological adaptations controlled at various stages by genetic factors (Sahebi et al., 2018).
+Mechanisms of drought tolerance include cellular adaptations, physiological acclimation, and morphological adaptations controlled at various stages by genetic factors.
+(Sahebi et al., 2018).
 Cellular adaptations for drought tolerance include increased chlorophyll content, lower osmotic potential, and higher harvest index.
 Our wild varieties are a very rich source of these genes that give current varieties their drought tolerance.
 Of these wild varieties, O. glaberrima is the most widely used.

-In the effort to achieve rice self-sufficiency by 2050, the development of high-yielding rice varieties with a high degree of tolerance and resistance to drought is a prerequisite (Oladosu et al., 2019).
+In the effort to achieve rice self-sufficiency by 2050, the development of high-yielding rice varieties with a high degree of tolerance and resistance to drought is a prerequisite.
+(Oladosu et al., 2019).
 This high level of tolerance or resistance can only be achieved by using wild relatives of rice.

-Effects of Drought stress in rice
+Effects of Drought stress on rice

 The primary effects of drought stress are stunted germination and decreased growth.
 Due to a lack of water, severe stunting of seedling germination and growth is observed.

-Drought stress can affects on water balance, metabolic processes at the cell level, membrane transport impairment, and decreased ATP production and respiration.
+Drought stress can affect water balance, metabolic processes at the cell level, membrane transport impairment, and decreased ATP production and respiration.

 Under water stress, root growth characteristics exhibit a wide range of responses.
 An increase in the concentration of abscisic acid in the roots caused an increase in the length of rice roots under drought stress (Jaleel et al., 2009).

-Osmoregulation is the significant cycle in plants, and the diminishing in turgor leads to amassing of Osmo-protectants.
-Under water-deficiency, various osmolytes like proline, soluble sugar, phenolic, and total free amino acids accumulate, which is important for plants' drought tolerance (Nguyen, Babu and Blum, 1997).
+Osmoregulation is a significant cycle in plants, and the diminishing in turgor leads to the amassing of Osmo-protectants.
+Under water deficiency, various osmolytes like proline, soluble sugar, phenolic, and total free amino acids accumulate, which is important for plants' drought tolerance (Nguyen, Babu and Blum, 1997).

 Under drought conditions the proline accumulation increases as against well-watered conditions in rice cultivars.